-Chapter 16
+16

 Fearless Concurrency

 Handling concurrent programming safely and efficiently is another of Rust’s major goals.
-Concurrent programming, where different parts of a program execute independently, and parallel programming, where different parts of a program are executing at the same time, are becoming increasingly important as more computers have multiple processors to take advantage of.
+Concurrent programming, where different parts of a program execute independently, and parallel programming, where different parts of a program execute at the same time, are becoming increasingly important as more computers take advantage of their multiple processors.
 Historically, programming in these contexts has been difficult and error prone: Rust hopes to change that.

 Initially, the Rust team thought that ensuring memory safety and preventing concurrency problems were two separate challenges to be solved with different methods.
-Over time, they discovered that the ownership and type systems are a powerful set of tools to help in dealing with both memory safety and concurrency problems!
-By leveraging ownership and type checking, many concurrency errors are compile time errors in Rust, rather than runtime errors.
-Rather than spending lots of time trying to reproduce the exact circumstances under which a runtime concurrency bug occurs, incorrect code will refuse to compile with an error explaining the problem.
-This lets you fix your code while you’re working on it, rather than potentially after it’s been shipped to production.
+Over time, the team discovered that the ownership and type systems are a powerful set of tools to help manage memory safety and concurrency problems!
+By leveraging ownership and type checking, many concurrency errors are compile time errors in Rust rather than runtime errors.
+Therefore, rather than you spending lots of time trying to reproduce the exact circumstances under which a runtime concurrency bug occurs, incorrect code will refuse to compile and present an error explaining the problem.
+As a result, you can fix your code while you’re working on it rather than potentially after it has been shipped to production.
 We’ve nicknamed this aspect of Rust fearless concurrency.
-Fearless concurrency allows you to write code that’s free of subtle bugs and is easy to refactor without introducing new bugs.
+Fearless concurrency allows you to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.

-Note: we’ll be referring to many of the problems here as concurrent rather than being more precise by saying concurrent and/or parallel, for simplicity’s sake.
-If this were a book specifically about concurrency and/or parallelism, we’d be sure to be more specific.
-For this chapter, please mentally substitute concurrent and/or parallel whenever we say concurrent.
+Note For simplicity’s sake, we’ll refer to many of the problems as concurrent rather than being more precise by saying concurrent and/or parallel.
+If this book was specifically about concurrency and/or parallelism, we’d be more specific.
+For this chapter, please mentally substitute concurrent and/or parallel whenever we use concurrent.

-Many languages are strongly opinionated about the solutions they offer for dealing with concurrent problems.
-For example, Erlang has elegant functionality for message passing concurrency, but only obscure ways to share state between threads.
-Only supporting a subset of possible solutions is a reasonable strategy for higher-level languages to take, because a higher-level language promises benefits from giving up some control in order to gain abstractions.
-However, lower-level languages are expected to provide the solution with the best performance in any given situation, and have fewer abstractions over the hardware.
-Rust, therefore, gives us a variety of tools for modeling your problems in whatever way is appropriate for your situation and requirements.
+Many languages are dogmatic about the solutions they offer for handling concurrent problems.
+For example, Erlang has elegant functionality for message passing concurrency but has only obscure ways to share state between threads.
+Supporting only a subset of possible solutions is a reasonable strategy for higher-level languages, because a higher-level language promises benefits from giving up some control to gain abstractions.
+However, lower-level languages are expected to provide the solution with the best performance in any given situation and have fewer abstractions over the hardware.
+Therefore, Rust offers a variety of tools for modeling problems in whatever way is appropriate for your situation and requirements.

-Here’s what we’ll cover in this chapter:
+Here are the topics we’ll cover in this chapter:

 How to create threads to run multiple pieces of code at the same time

-Message passing concurrency, where channels are used to send messages between threads.
+Message passing concurrency, where channels send messages between threads

-Shared state concurrency, where multiple threads have access to some piece of data.
+Shared state concurrency, where multiple threads have access to some piece of data

-The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library.
+The Sync and Send traits, which extend Rust’s concurrency guarantees to user-defined types as well as types provided by the standard library

 Using Threads to Run Code Simultaneously

-In most operating systems today, an executed program’s code is run in a process, and the operating system manages multiple process at once.
+In most current operating systems, an executed program’s code is run in a process, and the operating system manages multiple processes at once.
 Within your program, you can also have independent parts that run simultaneously.
 The feature that runs these independent parts is called threads.

-Splitting the computation in your program up into multiple threads can improve performance, since the program will be doing multiple things at the same time, but it also adds complexity.
-Because threads may run simultaneously, there’s no inherent guarantee about the order in which parts of your code on different threads will run.
-This can lead to problems such as:
+Splitting the computation in your program into multiple threads can improve performance because the program does multiple tasks at the same time, but it also adds complexity.
+Because threads can run simultaneously, there’s no inherent guarantee about the order in which parts of your code on different threads will run.
+This can lead to problems, such as:

 Race conditions, where threads are accessing data or resources in an inconsistent order